CorrelAidxNL/CorrelAidxNL.github.io/README.md

   However, the system automatically capitalises the first letter and doesn't support spaces.
   Please only use single word tags to avoid broken links or strange formatting.
 - **Build Locally**.
 Since we are using packages not supported by GitHub Pages, we cannot build on the server.
-  Please check that the instructions in the section _Updating the Website_ have been full followed.
+  Please check that the instructions in the section _Updating the Website_ have been fully followed.
   If you haven't copied the newly made website files to the _docs_ folder, then it will redeploy the old version.
   If you haven't added the empty _.nojekyll_ file to the root of the _docs_ folder it will fail to build on the server.
+  If you haven't built the website using the build command (i.e. using serve instead), then we will get references to localhost and broken links.

 ### Getting Started